 Hanna Mangold is a first year MFA-creative writing student.
 She grew up in Alexandria, VA, but has spent the past couple years living in Shepherdstown, WV while studying English at Shepherd University.
 She prefers literature from the mid-late 20 authors include J.D.
 Salinger, Salman Rushdie, John Kennedy Toole, Edward Abbey, and Kurt Vonnegut.
 Hanna also has a soft spot for children's and young-adult literature such as the works of Dr. Seuss, Shel Silverstein, Norton Juster, and Robert Cormier.

-Joellyn Powers is a first-year MFA student in fiction from Lititz, PA, but she spent the past four years completing a BA in English Literature and Creative Writing at the University of Pittsburgh.
+Joellyn Powers is a 2nd-year MFA student in fiction from Lititz, PA, but she spent the past four years completing a BA in English Literature and Creative Writing at the University of Pittsburgh.
 Her favorite authors include mostly contemporary writers, such as Lorrie Moore, Aimee Bender, and Robert Boswell, but she enjoys work by older writers as well, especially Flannery O’Connor and Jane Austen.
 She loves the absorbing experience of writing a good story, but sometimes has trouble staying focused and determined to finish.

-Sarah Sansolo is a first-year MFA student who has lived most of her life in the DC area.
+Sarah Sansolo is a 2nd-year MFA student who has lived most of her life in the DC area.
 Her favorite authors are Jeanette Winterson and Joyce Carol Oates.
 She loves putting her thoughts down in words, but she struggles with writing that tricky first paragraph and tends to overuse commas.